gruntwork-io/docs/docs/guides/migrated/2019-10-17-how-to-achieve-cis-benchmark-compliance.md

 Configure the `account-baseline-root` for the root account

-You must be a <span class="js-subscribe-cta">Gruntwork Compliance subscriber</span> to access the Gruntwork Infrastructure as Code Library and the [CIS AWS Foundations Benchmark modules](https://github.com/gruntwork-io/terraform-aws-cis-service-catalog/).
+You must be a <span className="js-subscribe-cta">Gruntwork Compliance subscriber</span> to access the Gruntwork Infrastructure as Code Library and the [CIS AWS Foundations Benchmark modules](https://github.com/gruntwork-io/terraform-aws-cis-service-catalog/).

 First, let’s consider the repository structure that is recommended by this guide.
 It is available for your reference in the `/examples/for-production` folder of the [`terraform-aws-cis-service-catalog` repository](https://github.com/gruntwork-io/terraform-aws-cis-service-catalog/tree/master/examples/for-production).
 Consider the following directory structure for your `infrastructure-live` repository.
 It showcases the configuration files for your local variables.